SecureByDesign-Playbook/SecureByDesign-Playbook/smart/SecurityPicture.md

 # The Security Picture

+*To be developed*

+Which adversaries are motivated and skilled enough to reach through which routes to affect your assets with what impact?

 In most situations this will give you a very large combination of possibilities:

 <p align=center>Number of Threats x Number of Routes x Range of Impacts </p>